 Effects of early relational trauma may lay dormant for many years, even decades, until triggered by key life events such as childbirth, bereavement or breakdown of relationships, or adult traumas.

-Although my core practice is in the Western tradition of psychoanalytic psychotherapy, I have over 40 years experience teaching and practising mindfulness techniques, mainly based on the breath, but also on movement.
+Although my core practice is in the Western tradition of psychoanalytic psychotherapy, I have over 40 years experience teaching and practising mindfulness and meditation techniques, mainly based on the breath, but also on movement.
 The breath in particular is unique in being a bridge between our conscious and unconscious processes.
 Mindfulness as an adjunct to therapy is recognised in National Institute for Clinical Excellence, NICE, guidelines as more effective than CBT in preventing relapse in chronic depression.

-EEG (electroencephalogram) Consciousness studies
+EEG (electroencephalogram) Consciousness Studies

-Previous careers as a research physicist and then in business, have helped in consulting on establishing TDRP groups in a wide range of work contexts, although I no longer run such groups myself.
+Previous careers as a research physicist and in business, have helped in consulting on establishing TDRP groups in a wide range of work contexts, although I no longer run such groups myself.
 The main benefit of such groups is to increase team effectiveness and reduce the risks of staff burnout.